I-SpiTfire-U/Pink-Fox-Engine/README.md

 - [X] Create an audio system with music track and sound effect classes that can be played
 - [X] Create an input system that manages keyboard and mouse input, but can support gamepads and anything else later on
 - [X] Add gamepad support to the input system that can handle multiple gamepads at once
-- [X] Set up a basic UI text system for drawing text to the screen
+- [X] Set up a basic UI text system for Rendering text to the screen
 - [X] Add a bitmap font system as it's more efficient and customizable than the PinkFox.UI font system.
 - [X] Modify the engine to use embedded resources as opposed to loading external files.
 - [X] Add more functionality to the text UI system and optimize it.